 * Clearest signal yet that exchange rate could bring QE

-* ECB should mull action if inflation stays low - IMF nations
+* ECB should mull action if inflation stays low - IMF

 * Japan, Brazil among nations leaning on Europeans

 By Jan Strupczewski and Krista Hughes

 will ease monetary policy further if the euro keeps